 From two weeks in the Seychelles to touring the atmosphere, luxury vacations have come a long way in the last decade.
-2018 marks blast-off for commercial space tourism proper, says Jenny Southan, so where to next?
+2021 will mark a blast-off for commercial space tourism proper, says Jenny Southan, so where to next?

 “The first thing that will happen when you are in space is just the feeling of weightlessness, being free like a bird, no strings attached.
 Watching the beautiful Earth, the blue waters, the land masses, the darkness of the universe in the back,” says multi-millionaire Per Wimmer, one of Virgin Galactic’s soon-to-be space tourists, in a video interview with The Economist.
 “I can’t think about a better place to be,” he says.